 There's no one-size-fits-all when it comes to structuring your company.
 After all, you need to choose the structure that is right for you and your business model.
 The following are typical business models that you may choose for your timber flooring business:

-Register your business as a sole trader if you're the only person running and managing the business.
+It's common to register your business as a Sole Trader if you're the only person running and managing the business.
 As the owner, you will be solely responsible for every aspect of the business including its debts and losses.
-You can still employ others to work for you, but you can't employ yourself.
+You can still employ others to work for you under this structure.

-To protect yourself, and your business, it's important to make sure that you have all of the necessary legal documents in place from the very beginning.
+To protect yourself and your business, it's important to make sure that you have all of the necessary legal documents in place.